Sorry, you need to enable JavaScript to visit this website.

 • cause death and serious injury on the roads

-Investigators conducting serious and complex (PIP 2) investigations will impartially follow all reasonable lines of enquiry to gather material that will point either towards or away from a suspect.
+Investigators conducting serious and complex (PIP 2) investigations will impartially follow all reasonable lines of enquiry to gather material that points either towards or away from a suspect.
+This process may result in the suspect being prosecuted in court, out-of-court disposal, community resolution, or no further action being taken.

-In these cases, it is still important to record the outcome of the investigation accurately for intelligence purposes.
+In many cases, an investigation will not find enough material to make a charging decision.
+This may be because the offender has left very little evidence or because there are no viable lines of enquiry to pursue.
+It is still important to record the outcome of the investigation accurately for intelligence purposes.
 This will help the police service to identify crime patterns and take proactive action to reduce risk and prevent further crimes.

-Using an investigative mindset, investigators will plan, understand, examine, record and evaluate the material they gather, including victim and witness accounts.
+Investigators will plan, understand, examine, record and evaluate the material they gather, including victim and witness accounts.
 They will use technical and scientific experts to maximise evidential opportunities.

-Core investigative topics
+Core investigative topics include:

 • victim and witness care and support